 Emissions from the production of secondary aluminium and from aluminium casting were earlier reported under NFR 2C7c due to the old definition of the category, and according to the Guidebook, as noted in the 2017 NECD review should have been allocated in the 2018 submission under NFR 2C3.
-The allocation was changed, however, not for all plants, and will be re-checked for 2019 submission.
+The allocation was changed, however, not for all plants, and was re-checked for 2019 submission.

 SNAP 040301 OTHER

-Secondary aluminium production and aluminium casting Number of plants < 5 Production capacity: ~50 000 t/a aluminium profiles
+Secondary aluminium production and aluminium casting Number of plants < 5

+Production capacity: ~50 000 t/a aluminium profiles

-Emissions Source of emissions
+Emissions Tier Source of emissions

-NMVOC, TSP, PM10, PM2.5, BC, Pb, Cd, As, Zn reported by the plants according to the monitoring and reporting obligations in their environmental permits
+NMVOC, TSP, T3 reported by the plants according to the monitoring and reporting obligations in their environmental

+PM10, PM2.5, permits

+BC, Pb, Cd, As, Zn

-diox, HCB, PCB, calculated (EFAD)
+diox, HCB, PCB, T3/T2 calculated (EFAD)